Notice of Pre-AIA or AIA Status

 That a person having ordinary skill in the art might realize from reading the disclosure that such a step is possible is not a sufficient indication to that person that the step is part of applicant’s invention.
 Such an indication is the least that is required for a description of the invention under §112(a).
 See In re Smythe, 480 F.2d 1376, 178 USPQ 279 (CCPA 1973).
 Claims added by amendment and drawn to an invention not so described in the specification are drawn to "new matter" and prohibited by §132.
 (See also for quote: In re Barker and Pehl, 194 USPQ 470 (CCPA 1977).)

-One issue in this case appears to be regarding the addition by amendment of the negative claim limitation of “…without requiring storage or comparison of real user behavioral patterns”.
+One issue in this case appears to be regarding the addition by amendment of the negative claim limitation of “…without requiring storage or use of original real user behavioral patterns”.
 While there is no in haec verba requirement, newly added claim limitations must be supported in the specification through express, implicit, or inherent disclosure.
 The trouble is that there is no such disclosure, easy though it is to imagine it.
 Purdue Pharma L.P. v.
 Faulding Inc., 230 F.3d 1320, 1328, 56 USPQ2d 1481, 1487 (Fed.
 Cir.
 2000).
 The Examiner does not question whether the claim language is inconsistent with, or contradictory to, the teachings of the specification.
-But, the Examiner believes that the specification does not clearly and concisely disclose to the skilled artisan that the inventors considered this particular authentication claimed, i.e., utilizing the output structure to authenticate a new user…without requiring storage or comparison of real user behavioral biometric patterns, to be part of their originally filed invention.
+But, the Examiner believes that the specification does not clearly and concisely disclose to the skilled artisan that the inventors considered this particular authentication claimed, i.e., utilizing the output structure to authenticate a new user…without requiring storage or use of original real user behavioral biometric patterns, to be part of their originally filed invention.
 The mere lack of mentioning this storage or comparison is not sufficient support for claiming that real user BBP is not stored or compared.
 There is therefore no force to the applicant’s arguments that the written description requirement was satisfied because the disclosure revealed a broad invention from which the later-filed claims carved out a more specific version.

 That a person having ordinary skill in the art might realize from reading the disclosure that such a step is possible is not a sufficient indication to that person that the step is part of applicant’s invention.
 Such an indication is the least that is required for a description of the invention under §112(a).
 See In re Smythe, 480 F.2d 1376, 178 USPQ 279 (CCPA 1973).
 Claims added by amendment and drawn to an invention not so described in the specification are drawn to "new matter" and prohibited by §132.
 (See also for quote: In re Barker and Pehl, 194 USPQ 470 (CCPA 1977).)